MikuSnow/BetonQuest./Events-List.md

 ## Message: `message` _static_

-This event simply displays a message to player.
-You just pass the message right after event name. `%player%` will be replaced with player's name, and all & color codes are respected.
+This event simply displays a message to the player.
+The instruction string is the message.
+All `&` color codes are respected.
 You can add additional translations by starting them with `{lang}` argument, just like in the example.
 The player will see his language or the default one if it's not defined.
+You can use conversation variables with this event.
+Just make sure not to use `%npc%`.

-**Example**: `message {en} &4You are banned! {pl} &4Jestes zbanowany! {de}&4Ich weiß nicht.`
+**Example**: `message {en} &4You are banned, %player%! {pl} &4Jestes zbanowany, %player%! {de}&4Ich weiß nicht.`

 ## Command: `command` _persistent_, _static_

-Runs specified command from console.
-You just pass the command without leading slash.
-All `%player%` are replaced with player's name.
-You can define additional commands by separating them wit `|` character.
+Runs specified command from the console.
+The instruction string is the command, without leading slash.
+You can only use `%player%` variable here, with no arguments.
+You can define additional commands by separating them with `|` character.

 **Example**: `command kill %player%|ban %player%`

 ## Teleport: `teleport`

-Teleports player to specified location, with or without head rotation.
+Teleports the player to a specified location, with or without head rotation.
 It will also end the conversation, if the player has one active.
-The first and only argument must be location, created with following syntax: `100;200;300;world` or `100;200;300;world;90;45` where the first 3 numbers are coordinates (double), `world` is name of the world and last to numbers are yaw and pitch respectively (float).
+The first and only argument must be location, created with following syntax: `100;200;300;world` or `100;200;300;world;90;45` where the first 3 numbers are coordinates (double), `world` is name of the world and last two numbers are yaw and pitch respectively (float).

 **Example**: `teleport 123;32;-789;world_the_nether;180;45`

 ## Point: `point` _persistent_

-Gives the player specified amount of points in given category.
-Amount can be negative to subtract points.
-First argument after event name must be category, and second amount of points to give.
+Gives the player a specified amount of points in a specified category.
+Amount can be negative if you want to subtract points.
+You can also use an asterisk to do multiplication (or division, if you use a fraction).
+First argument after the event name must be a category, and the second one - amount of points to give/take/multiply.

 **Example**: `point npc_attitude 10`
+**Example**: `point village_reputation *0.75`

 ## Tag: `tag` _persistent_

-This event adds (or removes) a tag to player.
-This, along with `!` negation, is one of the most powerful tools for creating dynamic conversations.
+This event adds (or removes) a tag to the player.
 The first argument after event's name must be `add` or `del`.
-It works as it sounds.
-Next goes tag string.
-It can't contain spaces (though _ is fine).
+Next goes the tag name.
+It can't contain spaces (though `_` is fine).
 Additional tags can be added, separated by commas (without spaces).

 **Example**: `tag add quest_started,new_entry`

 ## Objective: `objective` _persistent_

 Manages the objectives.
-Syntax is `objective <action> name`, where <action> can be "start", "delete" or "complete".
+Syntax is `objective <action> name`, where `<action>` can be "start", "delete" or "complete".
 Name is the name of the objective, as defined in _objectives.yml_.

 **Example**: `objective start wood`

-## Delete Objective: `delete` _persistent_

-Deletes objective with given tag.
-If player has more objectives of the same tag all of them will be deleted.
-Just like the objective event.

-**Example**: `delete woodcutting`

 ## Journal: `journal`

-Adds an entry to player’s journal.
-Entries are defined in `journal.yml` The only argument is name of the entry.
+Adds or deletes an entry to/from player’s journal.
+Entries are defined in `journal.yml` The first argument is action (add/del), the second one is name of the entry.
+You can also use only one argument, `update`, it will simply update the journal without addin any entries.
+It's useful when you need to update the main page.

-**Example**: `journal quest_started`
+**Example**: `journal add quest_started`
+**Example**: `journal update`

 ## Lightning: `lightning` _static_